hizbi-github/i2c_Between_Arduino_uCs/README.md

 Which is actually the 16-Bit reading taken by the MPU, but due to i2c limitations, it is split up in 2-Bytes to be sent seperately.

-# Next Version
+# Last Version

 The code has been commented properly to expain each function and block of code, but the code can still be simplified further by turning the repetative lines of code into seperate functions.
 So far, there are no bugs in the code and the hardware responds within the expectations.
-The next version will introduce more functions to replace some repetative code and make use of the Button in Analog Stick.
-A new display-page selection menu will also be implemented.
+The last version introduced more functions to replace some repetative code and made use of the Button in Analog Stick to swipe the Display Pages.
+There will be no further revisions.